About This Course

 Irish Studies: Identities and Representations

 1 year Full-time

 See Fees and Costs for full details.

-Honours primary degree at 2.1 level or the equivalent, though applications from graduates whose primary degree is at 2.2 level will be considered.
+Successful applicants will normally have an Honours primary degree at 2H1 level or the equivalent, though applications from graduates whose primary degree is at 2H2 level will also be considered.
 See Requirements for full details.